Library

 With clear steps and the right metrics, you’ll know how your product meets user needs and business goals.
 Follow these steps to determine what’s working and what you need to fix.

-Step 1: Define Success Early
+Step 1: Define success early

 Start by defining success for your product.
 Is it more signups?
 Fewer support tickets?
 Happier users?